isidora33/odin-recipes/README.md

 # odin-recipes
 First Odin project.

-This project is for practicing HTML knowledge I have so far.
+This project is for practicing HTML and CSS knowledge I have so far.
 It's just a basic recipe website.

 Live preview: https://isidora33.github.io/odin-recipes/